 - The right vendor will incorporate security such as SBC to ensure a better quality of communication and higher security with features such as prioritization of voice data and seamless conversion of audio-video codecs and protocols that enable video chats to take place across boundaries with no lag or loss of quality.

-As seen above the unified communication channel brings about seamless integration of diverse communication channels and help an organization serve its clients in a better way.
-Of equal or even more importance is that UC transforms the way employees work.
+As seen above the unified communication channel brings about the seamless integration of diverse communication channels and helps an organization serve its clients in a better way.
+Of equal or even more important is that UC transforms the way employees work.
 UC means employees do not have to hunt about to find relevant links and channels.
 It is all there right before their eyes.
 Collaboration between employees also improves since they can use the same setup, whether they are in the same location or in different locations, to work together.
 For example, WebRTC in UC allows teams to share data, documents and conduct video conferences that vastly reduces cost and improves productivity.
 Unified Communication is empowering since it does away with hassles associated with keeping tabs on emails, faxes, voicemails and SMS from customers or potential customers and they can interact better, satisfy callers and build rapport.
 Employees may be in the field and they can use their mobiles to join in or to access data when they are answering calls of a customer.
 In fact, remote workers can perform better when they are part of the UC continuum.
 When they perform better the bottom line improves.
 Customers are satisfied.
 Potential customers convert.
 Issues are resolved at speed.
 Costs reduce.

 Does one size fit all enterprises?